 Why are there so many species, and what are we going to do about it?

 I am interested in the forces allowing many similar species to coexist in diverse communities – and in cases in which those forces break down.
 Why does one super-organism not dominate the surface of the Earth or its oceans?
 What maintains such a diversity of plants, animals, and microbes?
+And when an organism is introduced from a far-off land, why does it sometimes dominate and spread to become “invasive?”
 Many factors contribute to diverse biological communities by creating physiological trade-offs, including abiotic variation such as temperature, moisture, and soil chemistry, as well as biotic factors such as predators, competitors, and diseases.
-Accelerating rates of biodiversity loss due to human activity make understanding these factors and their effects on diversity all the more critical.
+Accelerating rates exotic introductions and biodiversity loss due to human activity make understanding these factors and their effects on diversity all the more critical.

 I am interested in developing and testing theories about the factors that maintain species diversity at multiple scales.
 I am particularly interested in studying the biological communities in cryoconite holes.
 These are small holes that form in glacial ice when dust lands on it and the dark material absorbs sunlight, melting the ice beneath it.
 Entire ecosystems assemble in these holes, from photosynthesizing algae and bacteria to microscopic animals such as rotifers and tardigrades (“water bears”).
 Learn more about the project and follow updates during our field seasons (Nov-Feb) at cryoholes.wordpress.com.